Tinoc

 Tinoc, officially the Municipality of Tinoc is a municipality in the province of Ifugao, Philippines.
 According to the 2024 census, it has a population of 18,749 people.

 Geography

 Tinoc is situated 46.10 km from the provincial capital Lagawe, and 361.57 km from the country's capital city of Manila.

+Tinoc currently holds as the highest point in the Philippine Highway System via the Kiangan-Tinoc-Buguias Road in Mt.
+Gui’ngaw at Barangay Eheb.

 Barangays

 Tinoc is politically subdivided into 12 barangays.
 Each barangay consists of puroks and some have sitios.